How to Safely Ground A Portable Generator (Step By Step)

 As mentioned above, there is the risk of electrocution.
 Spend a few moments imagining yourself as a crispy critter.
 Not a nice thought, right?

 You also run the risk of damaging your electrical equipment.
-Just like you could fry yourself, you could fry it.
-And it will cost you a lot to replace it—and anything else it may burn in the vicinity.
+Just like you could fry yourself, you could also damage your generator.
+And it will cost you a lot to replace it—and anything else affected.

 The generator itself could catch fire in this situation.